 Now comes the actual writing process.
 Do you remember how happy you felt when you saw your toddler holding the crayon for the first time?
 Watching your child scribble on a page marked the beginning of a new phase of your child’s life.

 Convert scribbling into a mindful activity of coloring.
 Coloring within lines will help your child in achieving better pencil control.
 Starting with one big object drawn on a piece of paper is the first step towards a complex drawing.

 Have you ever noticed that the alphabet is a combination of different lines?
 If you want your child to write or compose the alphabet, you need to give these building blocks to him.
 We normally start with straight lines, i.e., horizontal, vertical, and slanting lines and a circle.
-Once the child learns to draw these lines, help him in drawing a square, triangle, rectangle, and plus sign, etc.
+Once the child learns to draw these lines, help him in drawing a square, triangle, rectangle, plus sign, etc.

 Now come the patterns.
 Many pre-writing worksheets are available online to download and use.
 These simple patterns help the child in mastering pencil control and also copying the given patterns independently.
 This is actually what is required to identify, learn, and write the alphabet.